 For employees the answer is training, supervision, and leading by example with best practices for handling ESI.
-But for outsiders, with whom you have no daily influence, Habeas Hard Drive recommends litigators adopt a practice by medical providers, who also deal with a wide variety of outsiders, and also have ultimate responsibility for HIPAA violations.
+But for outsiders, with whom you have no daily influence, Habeas Hard Drive recommends that litigators adopt a practice used by medical providers, who also deal with a wide variety of outsiders, and also have ultimate responsibility for HIPAA violations.

-In healthcare, a “Business Associates Agreement” is used to put third parties on notice of their obligation to project confidential healthcare information.
+In healthcare, a “Business Associates Agreement” is used to put third parties on notice of their obligation to project confidential patient information.
 Similarly, law firms should obtain agreements from vendors and other third parties which make explicit the obligation to protect privileged and confidential information.
 The agreement establishes that confidential information is to be used only in the course of performing specific tasks for which the contractor was engaged by the law firm.
 It should also spell out technical requirements for safeguarding the information from misuse, and the consequences for failure to do so.
 This puts the law firm and the business association on track to comply with relevant legal ethical duties.